UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 Currently, ASCII Racer has 77 stars on [Github](https://github.com/UpGado/ascii_racer), one of which is mine (sssshh).
 It truely was an awesome learning experience, and I am thankful to everyone who made it happen.

-Shoutout to Chris Reik for implementing Budlights cans and dollar bills!
+Shoutout to Chris Reik for implementing Budlight cans and dollar bills!

 ```bash